-In February 2018, Lisa became the first woman in the world to play Physical Disability Rugby League (PDRL) nines on the world stage, at the Rugby League Commonwealth Championships with the New Zealand men’s squad.
-They finished second and she was also selected to be the New Zealand flag bearer.
+A gifted all-round athlete she became the first woman to play Physical Disability Rugby League (PDRL) nines on the world stage, at the Rugby League Commonwealth Championships with the New Zealand men’s squad.

 Lisa began competing in Para athletics later that year, after an article about her playing rugby was spotted by Athletics New Zealand coach Raylene Bates.
 A few months later, Lisa attended a classification event in Hastings and was encouraged to try shot put and discus.